PolavarapuGirish/MemoryGame/README.md

-# MemoryGame
+# Memory Game
 Memory Card Matching Game

 Overview

-This project implements a Memory Card Matching Game using a 4 × 4 grid of hidden cards.
-The objective of the game is to flip two cards at a time and find matching pairs.
-If the selected cards match, they remain visible; otherwise, they flip back to hidden.
+The Memory Card Matching Game is a simple terminal-based game implemented using programming logic and arrays.
+The game consists of a 4 × 4 grid of hidden cards.
+The objective is to reveal pairs of matching cards by selecting their coordinates.

+Each turn, the player flips two cards.
+	•	If the cards match, they remain visible.
+	•	If the cards do not match, they flip back to the hidden state.

-The game continues until all card pairs are successfully matched.
-The program also tracks the number of moves taken by the player to complete the game.
+The game continues until all pairs are successfully matched, and the program keeps track of the number of moves taken by the player.  ￼

-This implementation is designed to demonstrate basic game logic, input validation, and board display in a terminal-based environment.

 ⸻

 Gameplay Instructions
-	1. The game begins with a 4 × 4 grid of cards, where each card is hidden and displayed as *.
+	1. The game starts with a 4 × 4 grid of cards, where each card is hidden and represented by *.
 	2. During each turn:
-	•	The player enters the row and column of the first card to flip.
+	•	Enter the row and column of the first card to flip.
-	•	Then enters the row and column of the second card to flip.
+	•	Enter the row and column of the second card to flip.
-	3. If the two selected cards match, they remain visible on the board.
+	3. If the selected cards match, they remain visible on the board.
-	4. If the two cards do not match, they flip back to the hidden state.
+	4. If the selected cards do not match, they flip back to hidden.
-	5. The game continues until all pairs of cards are matched.
+	5. The game continues until all pairs are matched.
-	6. The program tracks and displays the total number of moves taken to complete the game.  ￼
+	6. The program tracks and displays the number of moves required to complete the game.  ￼

 ⸻

 Input Format
-	•	The player must input row and column numbers as integers.
+	•	The player must enter the row and column numbers as integers.
 	•	Row and column indexing starts from 1.

-	•	For example:
+Example:

 1 1

-represents the top-left card on the board.
+This represents the top-left corner of the grid.

 Input Rules
-	•	The player must choose two different cards per turn.
+	•	The player must select two different cards per turn.
-	•	If the same card is selected twice or the input is invalid, the program will display an error message and ask the user to try again.  ￼
+	•	If the player selects the same card twice or provides invalid input, the program will display an error message and ask the player to try again.  ￼

 ⸻

-## Sample Output
+Sample Output

-### First Move
+First Move

 Enter the coordinates of the first card (row and column): 1 1